-- 1. Your child has access to their tutor or a boarding staff member whenever they need them. - 2.
-We will contact you if there are any serious worries, concerns or health issues. - 3.
-You are welcome to contact us via email or phone. - Mrs Kehumile Masla, Head of Boarding can be contacted directly at +27 (0) 14 566 1501 or Kehumile.Masala@lebonecollege.co.za - For emergencies you can reach the supervisor on duty on +27 (0) 14 566 1570 - 4.
-No news really probably does mean good news.
-Your sons and daughters will devote time and energy to settling into school, learning routines and especially to making friends. - 5.
-When your child is upset or complains it may be there is more to the issue and it is important to contact your child's tutor for a full picture.
+- Your child has access to their tutor or a boarding staff member whenever they need them. - We will contact you if there are any serious worries, concerns or health issues. - 3.
+You are always welcome to contact us: - Junior Girls (Grade 8-9) +27 (0) 14 566 1597 - Junior Boys (Grade 8-9) +27 (0) 14 566 1595 - Senior Girls (Grade 10-12) +27 (0) 14 566 1570 - Senior Boys (Grade 10-12) +27 (0) 14 566 1596 - No news really probably does mean good news.
+Your sons and daughters will devote time and energy to settling into school, learning routines and especially to making friends. - When your child is upset or complains it may be there is more to the issue and it is important to contact your child's tutor for a full picture.

-Five things a new boarder needs to know:
+Four things a new boarder needs to know:

-- 1. The staff who are in charge of the Lebone boarding houses are trained, competent, and friendly adults here to help and support you towards the best academic grades you can get. - 2.
-All the rules and regulations in Lebone boarding houses have a reason and a purpose, even if it doesn't make sense to you straight away. - 3.
-If you are not sure about anything before you arrive ask the Head of Boarding, Mrs Kehumile Masala by emailing her at Kehumile.Masala@lebonecollege.co.za - 4.
-If you don't feel well you really need to talk to an adult on duty.
-Talk to your parents as well, but remember we have first care for you. - 5.
-The Lebone II Boarding Student Handbook is an excellent guide for students and parents and we encourage you to refer to it often.
+- The staff who are in charge of the Lebone boarding houses are trained, competent, and friendly adults here to help and support you towards the best academic grades you can get. - All the rules and regulations in Lebone boarding houses have a reason and a purpose, even if it doesn't make sense to you straight away. - If you don't feel well you really need to talk to an adult on duty.
+Talk to your parents as well, but remember we have first care for you. - The Lebone II Boarding Student Handbook is an excellent guide for students and parents and we encourage you to refer to it often.
 It is updated regularly, and small changes are informed to students in weekly meetings and other notices.